Chris Wojcik ’96 has returned Harvard to the national stage in his six years as the Frisbie Family Head Coach for Harvard Men’s Lacrosse.

-Wojcik led the Crimson to a 6-8 overall record and 2-4 mark in league action in 2013 after playing the ninth toughest schedule in the nation, including games against seven ranked opponents throughout the course of the season.
+Wojcik led the Crimson to a 6-8 overall record in 2013 after against playing the ninth toughest schedule in the nation, including games against seven ranked opponents throughout the course of the season.
 Wojcik saw five players earned All-New England and All-Ivy League honors highlighted by Devin Dwyer’s NEILA Rookie of the Year selection.

-Wojcik, an All-American in lacrosse and All-Ivy League selection in both lacrosse and soccer with the Crimson, as well as a former Harvard lacrosse assistant coach, returns to Cambridge after a two-year stint as the top assistant coach at Penn from 2009-10.
+Wojcik, who was an All-American in lacrosse and All-Ivy League selection in soccer for the Crimson before serving as an assistant coach, returned to Cambridge after a two-year stint as the top assistant coach at Penn from 2009-10.
 In addition to serving as offensive coordinator with the Quakers, Wojcik worked as the team’s recruiting coordinator and was able to recruit an outstanding class that included two Under Armour All-Americans.

 During the 2010 season, Wojcik helped Penn earn five All-Ivy League selections, the most for the program since 2004.
 The Quakers averaged 10.2 goals per game, the highest average at Penn in 10 years, and the team’s extra-man offense ranked first in the Ivy League and third in the nation at 53 percent.